EtchedPixels/FUZIX/CodingStyle.md

 Mark a variable that is used a lot (more than about 8 times) in a function as a pointer.
-This is used to help the 6502 compiler as the other compilers generally either do registerisation their own or don't do it at all.
+This is used to help the 6502 compiler as the other compilers generally either do registerisation on their own or don't do it at all.

 #### used(x)